F1rst-Unicorn/tiny-auth/dev/logging-rules.md

 CID is logged at DEBUG at most.
 Passwords or password attempts are never logged.

-business layer entry point logs client and user name
+business layer entry point logs client and username

 To easily keep the log clean of CID, all CID fields have to be contained in spans named `cid`.

+log messages are all-lowercase

+errors are logged with the `e` key